Last updated 02 August 2021

 We realise that many of our guests are desperate to get back to London but with the situation evolving weekly it is difficult to know how to begin arranging a trip.

-Here we have pulled together the latest information regarding travel into the UK and our national roadmap out of lockdown, to give you essential information to help organise a visit over the next few months.
+Here we have pulled together the latest guidance regarding travel into the UK and our national roadmap out of lockdown, to give you essential information to help organise a visit over the next few months.
 We’ll be updating this regularly to reflect the current situation, so check back soon.

 There’s quite a lot of info here, so if you just want a summary of the key points, jump to the bottom.